The J.UCS Consortium Document

 towards the cost of the editorial assistant; also involved in research concerning J.UCS

-- Mohammad Ali Jinnah University, Islamabad, Pakistan: Dr. Muhammad Tanvir Afzal; Involvement as Editor-in-Chief, responsible for
+- Capital University of Science and Technology, Islamabad, Pakistan: Dr. Muhammad Tanvir Afzal; Involvement as Editor-in-Chief, responsible for

 the development and continued improvement of new submission system and development of new technical features

 - National University, San Diego, USA: Professor Dr. Peter Serdiukov;

 Involvement as Editor-in-Chief and research on usability and advancement of J.UCS

 - Leibniz Information Centre for Economics (ZBW, "Leibniz-Informationszentrum Wirtschaft"): Prof. Klaus Tochtermann; Involvement as

 Editor-in-Chief; contribution towards the cost of the editorial assistant; also involved in the wider promotion of J.UCS